gardener/machine-controller-manager/docs/proposals/failed-machine-preservation.md

 3. If an un-annotated machine moves to `Failed` phase, and the `failedMachinePreserveMax` has not been reached, MCM will auto-preserve this machine.
 4. MCM will be modified to introduce a new stage in the `Failed` phase: `machineutils.PreserveFailed`, and a failed machine that is preserved by MCM will be transitioned to this stage after moving to `Failed`.
    * In this new stage, pods can be evicted and scheduled on other healthy machines, and the user/operator can wait for the corresponding VM to potentially recover.
 If the machine moves to `Running` phase on recovery, new pods can be scheduled on it.
 It is yet to be determined whether this feature will be required.
+5. Machines of a MachineDeployment in `PreserveFailed` stage will also be counted towards the replica count and the enforcement of maximum machines allowed for the MachineDeployment.

 ## State Machine